QUICK SUMMARY:

 Send a detailed yet concise welcome email that provides the client with the information necessary for your agency to move forward with the project.

 That’s where the client onboarding questionnaire comes in.
-It is designed to gain a better understanding of the client’s requirements and meet their expectations.
+Part of an efficient client onboarding process, it is designed to gain a better understanding of the client’s requirements, gather key contact details, and meet their expectations.

 Here are a few tips to make the most of your onboarding process questionnaire: